Wellmade Floor Coverings: Labor Trafficking Raid Triggers 94-Day 363 Sale

 Financial Cascade to Bankruptcy

 Factory reopening.
-Remarkably, the Cartersville plant reopened just two days after the raid, on March 28, 2025, resuming operations and filling customer orders.
-The rapid resumption of manufacturing activities suggested that the operational capabilities of the facility remained intact even as the company's principal officers faced criminal charges.
-However, the legal and financial consequences of the raid were only beginning to unfold.
+The Cartersville plant reopened just two days after the raid, on March 28, 2025, resuming operations and filling customer orders.

-Debt sale to strategic buyer.
+Debt sale.
 On May 20, 2025, Wellmade's prepetition lender NWB sold all of the company's debt to AHF IC, LLC for approximately $18 million.
 AHF IC is an affiliate of AHF Products, North America's largest hardwood flooring manufacturer owned by American Industrial Partners.
-The debt sale positioned AHF IC to either foreclose on the assets or acquire them through a bankruptcy sale process.
-The timing—less than two months after the raid—suggests that the reputational and legal fallout from the trafficking investigation had made the borrower relationship untenable for NWB, while simultaneously creating an acquisition opportunity for AHF.
+The debt sale made AHF IC the secured creditor; it later scheduled a UCC foreclosure sale and served as stalking horse bidder in the bankruptcy.

 Civil litigation.
 A civil lawsuit was filed against Wellmade by Chinese nationals Yu Cong Liu, Yixiang Zhang, and Can Gen Han in U.S. District Court for the Northern District of Georgia.
 The complaint alleged violations of the Trafficking Victims Protection Act, Fair Labor Standards Act, and Georgia RICO Act, seeking class action status for all Chinese nationals who worked at the facility since June 2020.
 The civil lawsuit became subject to the automatic stay during the bankruptcy proceeding, freezing the litigation while the sale process proceeded.